ingresso-group/slate/source/includes/_intro.md

 You can sign in using your own credentials or with affiliate ID: `demo` and password: `demopass`

 We have a number of other events for different types of events such as attractions and hotels - you will see these if you [list all events](#events).

+It can be useful to test different despatch methods:

+- The Nutcracker (6IF) has "collect from the venue" and "post"
+- Test Event - Type 1 (3CVA) has "self-print voucher" (also known as eticket)

 Some of the test events have specific conditions that you can check: